My Newest Deck: a work in progress

 Although the pip cards in the Tarot of Marseille do not contain much imagery other than the repetition of the suit symbol, this was not the norm for all early decks.
 From the beginning German decks of playing cards often included scenes of people and animals on the pips along with the suit symbols.
 Also Minchiate decks made use of this same approach.
 For this deck I will follow this example and include imagery on the trumps that is based on the divinatory meanings that I have worked out for The Alchemical Tarot.
 The deck will have gold edges and a two part cloth covered box, Like the one I have used for my other recent decks.

-The five of swords from an 1810 Florentine Minchiate that is in my collection.
+The five of swords depicting a fox guarding a hen house from an 1810 Florentine Minchiate that is in my collection.